Discover more from Documentally

 ~ William Faulkner

-Alongside the book recommendations sent me were a couple of physical books.
-Friend, fellow Hells Nerd and President of Southern New Hampshire University Paul LeBlanc wrote them.
+Alongside the book recommendations sent me were a couple of physical books from friend, fellow Hells Nerd and President of Southern New Hampshire University Paul LeBlanc.
 I’ve no idea how someone spinning as many plates as Paul can find the time to write two books in as many years.
 That itself is an inspiration.

 Should I want to try writing something relating to my usual work these will come in handy.
 Here is a link to more info on his latest book ‘Broken’.
 At time of writing it is pre-order only.